-Positive (may be accompanied by points requiring attention) Applicants may continue meeting the admission and enrolment requirements for the programme(s) to which the recommendation relates for the enrolment as of 1 September.
+Positive (may be accompanied by points requiring attention)

+Applicants may continue meeting the admission and enrolment requirements for the programme(s) to which the recommendation relates for the enrolment as of 1 September.
 Although it is not compulsory to follow up on the points requiring attention, applicants should not underestimate their importance with regard to their study success.

 - negative: no match

-- If completing the Study Check was compulsory and the application falls under one of the situations described in Paragraph 2.4.3, or if completion was voluntary, Inholland won't reject the enrolment as of 1 September for the programme(s) to which the recommendation relates on account of a negative recommendation.
+If participation was compulsory and your application falls under the special situations as described under 2.4.3, or if your participation was voluntary, Inholland will not reject the enrolment as of 1 September for the chosen programme(s) to which the recommendation relates on account of a negative recommendation.
 Applicants may continue meeting the admission and enrolment requirements for the programme(s) to which the recommendation relates.

-- negative: binding

-If completing the Study Check was compulsory, applicants cannot enrol in the programme(s) that they applied for and that the recommendation relates to on 1 September.
+negative: binding If completing the Study Check was compulsory, applicants cannot enrol in the programme(s) that they applied for and that the recommendation relates to on 1 September.